reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 ## Optionals and Troubleshootings
 - https://t.me/androidryukimodsdiscussions/29836
 - https://t.me/androidryukimodsdiscussions/60861
-- You can clear data the AudioFX LineageOS by run Terminal BEFORE INSTALLING THE MODULE:
+- You can clear data the AudioFX LineageOS by run Terminal BEFORE INSTALLING THE MODULE (only for v2.7 and bellow):

   `su -c setprop audiofx.cleanup 1`